TrumanHeberle/VecJS/README.md

 vector1.addZ(1); // adds 1 to the z component
 vector1.addXYZ(1,2,3); // adds 1, 2, and 3 to the x, y, and z components respectfully
 vector1.add(vector2); // adds the components of vector2 to vector1
-var vector3 = vector1.getAddX(1); // creates a new vector with 1 added to the x component
-var vector4 = vector1.getAddY(1); // creates a new vector with 1 added to the x component
-var vector5 = vector1.getAddZ(1); // creates a new vector with 1 added to the x component
-var vector6 = vector1.getAddXYZ(1,2,3); // creates a new vector with 1, 2, and 3 added to the x, y, and z components respectfully
-var vector7 = vector1.getAdd(vector2); // creates a new vector with the components of vector2 added to vector1
 ```

 ### Vector Subtraction